-Qatar profile - Timeline - BBC News
+Qatar profile

 2010 December - Qatar wins bid to host 2022 Fifa World Cup.

-2011 March - Qatar joins international military operations in Libya.
+2011 March - Qatar joins international military operations in Libya, and goes on to arm Islamist opposition groups.

-2011 April - Qatar hosts meeting of international "contact group" on Libya, which calls on Libyan leader Muammar Gaddafi to quit.

-2011 November - Emir Hamad bin Khalifa al-Thani says elections to the advisory council will be held in 2013, in what would be Qatar's first legislative elections.
+2011 November - Emir Hamad bin Khalifa al-Thani says elections to the advisory council will be held in 2013, in what would be Qatar's first legislative elections, but these are repeatedly postponed.

 2012 January - The Afghan Taliban say they are setting up a political office in Qatar to facilitate talks.